 Psychological Effects of Opiates That Linger Beyond Recovery

-The brain chemistry and neurological functioning will begin to stabilize and return to a relatively normal state once the individual becomes and remains sober; however, there are a number of effects that will often remain with a recovering opiate addict for months or even years after having stopped using opiates.
+The brain chemistry and neurological functioning will begin to stabilize and return to a relatively normal state once the individual becomes and remains sober; however, there are a number of physiological and psychological effects of long-term opiate use that will often remain with a recovering opiate addict for months or even years after having stopped using opiates.
 Referred to as post-acute withdrawal syndrome (PAWS) or protracted withdrawal, these symptoms are an unfortunate consequence of having been a habitual substance abuse for a prolonged period of time.

 Long-term effects of opiates can include: